argoproj/argo-workflows/community/sustainability_effort.md

 Next, look for PRs with no Assignee.

-For general guidance regarding PR Reviews, see [Reviewing PRs](../CONTRIBUTING.md#reviewing-prs).
+For general guidance regarding PR Reviews, see [the Contributing docs](../CONTRIBUTING.md#reviewing-prs).

 ### Authoring PRs